 - MISS: This means that the content was not yet in the cache but will be after the first request.
 The second request to that file will be a cache HIT.
-Remember that each time you purge the cache on your WordPress site that it has to rebuild by people visiting it.
+Remember that each time you purge the cache on your WordPress site that it has to be rebuilt by people visiting it.
 This is why we recommend not clearing the entire cache constantly.
-The Kinsta MU plugin automatically purges only certain sections of your site so that the rest can remain cached.
+The Kinsta MU plugin automatically purges only certain sections of your site so the rest can remain cached.
 Read more about how Kinsta handles caching.

 - EXPIRED: This means the cached content has expired, and the new content from the hosting server has been fetched.

-The top countries report can be one good way to determine where you should be placing your WordPress site.
-This is a geo analysis by country of the requests from visitors’ IP addresses.
-In the example below, the site should probably be placed on a server in the United States since a majority of the traffic is from there.
+The Top countries list can help you determine if the data center your site is in is the best location.
+This list is a geo analysis by country of visitors’ IP addresses.
+In the example below, the site should probably be placed on a server in the United States since most of the traffic is from there.

 Kinsta now has 34 Google Cloud Platform locations around the globe where you can host your WordPress site.
 For more details, check out our in-depth post about network latency and why it’s important to place your site strategically.